SonarSource/sonar-scanner-msbuild/sonar-docs/analysis/scan/sonarscanner-for-msbuild.md

 ## Analysis steps
 ### Begin
 The begin step is executed when you add the `begin` command line argument.
-It hooks into the MSBuild pipeline, downloads SonarQube quality profiles and settings and prepares your project for the analysis.
+It hooks into the build pipeline, downloads {instance} quality profiles and settings and prepares your project for the analysis.

 Command Line Parameters: